locationtech/geomesa/CONTRIBUTING.md

 -------------------

 GeoMesa is an open source suite of tools that enables large-scale geospatial querying and analytics on distributed computing systems.
-GeoMesa provides spatio-temporal indexing on top of the Accumulo, HBase, Google Bigtable and Cassandra databases for massive storage of point, line, and polygon data.
+GeoMesa provides spatio-temporal indexing on top of the Accumulo, HBase and Cassandra databases for massive storage of point, line, and polygon data.
 GeoMesa also provides near real time stream processing of spatio-temporal data by layering spatial semantics on top of Apache Kafka.
 Through GeoServer, GeoMesa facilitates integration with a wide range of existing mapping clients over standard OGC (Open Geospatial